kexiZeroing/kexiZeroing.github.io/src/blog/start-js-stack-project.md

 - @mux/mux-node is a Mux API wrapper for Node projects to post a video.
 Note that this package uses Mux access tokens and secret keys and is intended to be used in server-side code only.
 Also add @mux/mux-player-react to integrate [Mux](https://docs.mux.com) player into your web application.
 - [next-video](https://next-video.dev) is a react component for adding video to your next.js application.
 It extends both the `<video>` element and your Next app with features for automatic video optimization.
 By default next-video uses Mux.
 - react-confetti: create a confetti effect to celebrate the accomplishment of particular steps in an application.
+- [Vaul](https://github.com/emilkowalski/vaul) is an unstyled drawer component for React that can be used as a Dialog replacement on tablet and mobile devices.
 - [next-auth](https://github.com/vercel/next.js/tree/canary/examples/auth) is a complete open-source authentication solution for Next.js applications. [auth-nextjs-tutorial](https://github.com/codegenixdev/auth-nextjs-tutorial) is an example project covering both OAuth providers and traditional credential-based authentication.

 > Why Next.js written by @leeerob: I never need to write separate backends for projects I want to create.
 I can build my entire project with Next.js.
 I never have to worry about bundler, compiler, or frontend infrastructure.
 I'm able to use the latest React features, which I personally find to have a great developer experience.
 Next.js provides a bunch of components that help me keep my site fast.